Luis Muñoz Marín International Airport

+Handling 93% of passenger flow and 90% of air cargo into Puerto Rico, Luis Muñoz Marín International Airport is the 39th busiest airport by passenger enplanement, 38th by total passenger traffic, 24th by international passenger traffic, and 23rd by cargo throughput in the United States and its territories.
+It is also the 46th busiest airport in North America and the 15th busiest airport in Latin America by total passenger traffic.

-The airport is owned by the Puerto Rico Ports Authority and managed by Aerostar Airport Holdings, a public–private partnership which was awarded a lease by the government of Puerto Rico to operate and manage the airport for 40 years beginning in 2013.
-SJU is the second international airport to be privatized in the United States or its territories, and, as of 2013, is the only currently privatized airport in the nation.
-Taxis and rental cars can transport travelers to and from the airport.
-The airport serves as a gateway to the Caribbean islands.
-SJU covers 1,600 acres (647 ha) of land.
+The airport is owned by the Puerto Rico Ports Authority and managed by Aerostar Airport Holdings, a public–private partnership operating the airport for 40 years, beginning in 2013.
+SJU was the second international airport to be privatized in the United States and its territories, and, as of 2025, it is the only currently privatized airport in the country.

 History

 In 1945, aware of the importance of aviation for the development of the economy of Puerto Rico, the island government had pointed out the need to build a newer international airport capable of handling the growing air traffic of San Juan International Airport, in Isla Grande, that had been operating since 1929; as well as responding to the needs of the future.
 Until then Isla Grande had been the main airport of Puerto Rico.
 As airlines began switching from propeller aircraft to jets, the 4,000 foot Isla Grande airstrip did not have the necessary distance for modern aircraft to land and take off.
 (The Isla Grande Airport, now named in honor of Maj.
 Fernando Luis Ribas Dominicci, pilot of the US Air Force F-111, who was killed in action in Libya in 1986, currently has a runway of 5,542 ft in length.)

 On the other hand, the government had also decided that it should direct the air operations, relying these powers in the Puerto Rico Transportation Authority, created in 1942, which later became the Ports Authority.
 The Committee of Airports of the Planning Board began to study the feasibility of the new airport, submitting in 1944 its plans and studies to the Federal Civil Aeronautics Administration, to determine the most appropriate place.

 In 1945, it was determined that the place would be Isla Verde (Carolina), to make the airport a metropolitan facility.
 Construction was approved by the Puerto Rico Planning Board in 1946, and the project began in 1947.
 During that same year, the Port Authority of Puerto Rico assumed title to and ownership of the Isla Grande Airport and other regional airports, which had been military installations during World War II.